France may ban black comedian for anti-Semitic jibes

 Valls announced the move after Jewish groups complained to President Francois Hollande about Dieudonne's trademark straight-arm gesture, which they call a "Nazi salute in reverse" and link to a growing frequency of anti-Semitic remarks and acts in France.

-"Dieudonne M'bala M'bala doesn't seem to recognize any limits any more," Valls said in a statement announcing the legal review aimed at banning his public appearances.
+"Dieudonne M'bala M'bala doesn't seem to recognise any limits any more," Valls said in a statement announcing the legal review aimed at banning his public appearances.

 "From one comment to the next, as he has shown in several television shows, he attacks the memory of Holocaust victims in an obvious and unbearable way," he said.